flyteorg/flytesnacks/cookbook/integrations/kubernetes/ray_example/README.rst

 KubeRay
 ===================

 `KubeRay <https://github.com/ray-project/kuberay>`__ is an open source toolkit to run Ray applications on Kubernetes.
-It provides several tools to improve running and managing Ray on Kubernetes.
+It provides tools to improve running and managing Ray on Kubernetes.
 - Ray Operator
 - Backend services to create/delete cluster resources
 - Kubectl plugin/CLI to operate CRD objects